What God Wants, Part I: Music video

-A video was released, featuring gorillas watching TV, CGI and stop motion animation of a frog skeleton picking at a piece of cheese on a mouse trap, only to be subdued by electrical wiring and fused with the cheese to create a small television set.
+A music video was released, featuring gorillas watching TV, CGI and stop motion animation of a frog skeleton picking at a piece of cheese on a mouse trap, only to be subdued by electrical wiring and fused with the cheese to create a small television set.
 The video was directed by Tony Kaye and produced by Sarah Whistler.
-Animation for the video was contracted out to several studios, including Pacific Data Images (CG) and Will Vinton Studios (stop-motion).
-Crew members for Pacific Data Images include Raman Hui, the stop-motion animation artists included Chuck Duke, Scott Nordlund, Webster Colcord and Schell Hickel.
+Animation for the video was contracted out to several studios, including Pacific Data Images (CG) and Will Vinton Studios (stop motion).
+Crew members for Pacific Data Images include Raman Hui, the stop motion animation artists included Chuck Duke, Scott Nordlund, Webster Colcord and Schell Hickel.

 On July 21, 2015, Waters and Rolling Stone premiered a remastered version of the original video, featuring updated computer graphics and an all-new transfer of the original 35mm footage of Waters in the studio with guitarist Jeff Beck.
-The video is being presented exclusively through Rolling Stone by VEVO and Sony Music.
+The video is being presented exclusively through Rolling Stone by Vevo and Sony Music.

 Release

-BBC Radio 1 refused to play the single as it was too much of a "touchy" song to be played with such frequency, which angered Waters.
+BBC Radio 1 refused to play the single as it considered the lyrics controversial.